 View it as a new adventure!

-Of course, moving and downsizing your home after retirement will seem like a daunting task that can cause fear and anxiety of the unknown.
+Of course, moving after retirement will seem like a daunting task that can cause fear and anxiety of the unknown.
 And, yes, the act of packing and moving will not be fun, but if you consciously choose to look at the process as an adventure that will bring you exciting new opportunities and experiences, those positive thoughts will help get you through the rough parts of the moving process.